alan-turing-institute/climate-informatics-2024-ae/docs/guidelines/reviewers.md

 This process has been designed to be collaborative and iterative.
 During the first 3 weeks, reviewers will be able to feed-back to authors.
 Authors will be encouraged to push improvements to the artifact whenever possible.
 For example, if essential documentation is missing, then rather than submitting a negative evaluation or providing only the reviewers with the required information, the authors should provide that information via a versioned updated to the artifact.

+## Support

+There was a 1-hour informal session on 19th September, 2024 for reviewers who expressed interest in evaluating the submitted artifacts.
+The recording is available [here](https://drive.google.com/file/d/1Hci6PcpLSXO0UDwsVeWPmJrEcQYaLRtI/view?usp=sharing).

+We also organised a panel about reproducibility at CI2024 which provided some motivation and inspiration.
+The recording is available [here](https://youtu.be/_cJGsfoKo0w?feature=shared).

+The artifact chairs are available to ask any questions about the process or to ask advice about preparing the artifact or if any parts of the process are unclear.